 Program: B.S., Biochemistry

-The curriculum for the B.S. degree in Biochemistry has been reviewed by the American Chemical Society (ACS) and meet its requirements for approved programs.
+The curriculum for the B.S. degree in Biochemistry has been reviewed by the American Chemical Society (ACS) and meets its requirements for approved programs.

 1. Lower Division Required Courses (32 units)